-Today marks the last sitting day of Federal Parliament and after many months of persistent lobbying by the ADA and the formation of key partnerships between the ADA and the ALP.
+Today marks the last sitting day of Federal Parliament and after many months of persistent lobbying by the Australian Dental Association (ADA) and the formation of key partnerships between the ADA and the ALP.

-This means that despite announcements to the contrary, the CDBS will remain operational for both public and private dental sectors into 2017.
+This means that despite announcements to the contrary, the Child Dental Benefits Schedule (CDBS) will remain operational for both public and private dental sectors into 2017.

 The ADA strongly encourages dental practitioners and staff to continue to promote the CDBS and its benefits to as many eligible families as possible over the Christmas holiday and into the new year.
-Patients need to deliver a clear message to their local member and Senators that the scheme is one worthy of retention as it is providing invaluable care to many children who may not otherwise be able to afford dental care.
+Patients need to deliver a clear message to their local members and senators that CDBS needs to be maintained as it provides invaluable care to many children who may not otherwise be able to afford dental care.

 While it’s unclear exactly what the future holds for the CDBS, the ADA is committed to working with the crossbench and key senators to ensure the CDBS remains in place permanently.
 It remains one of the three pillars of the ADA’s Australian Dental Health Plan.

 Any dental practice currently participating in the CDBS should note that the Department of Human Services is making some changes to its online checking and claiming processes through HPOS.
 The ADA has sought advice as to the extent and implications of these changes and will issue an advisory.